 One-on-One Literacy Tutoring

-Literacy enrollment is now open for the Spring session.
-This session will start the week of June 27th and will run through the week of August 25th.
+Literacy enrollment is now open for the Fall session.
+This session will start the week of September 12th and will run through the week of December 12th.
 Spots are very limited this session, so register soon.
-We look forward to an exciting Summer session of literacy with our amazing interns from D’youville!
+We look forward to an exciting Fall session of literacy with our amazing intern from D’youville!

 We offer the GiGi's One-on-One Literacy Program three times per year: